Theoretical Foundations of Conformal Prediction: Bibliographic notes

 The weighted conformal algorithm introduced in Section~\ref{sec:weighted-algorithm} is proposed by \citet{tibshirani2019conformal}, initially for the setting of covariate shift.
 In this chapter, we focus on weighted versions of the full and split conformal algorithms; relatedly, \citet{prinster2022jaws,prinster2023jawsx} develop a weighted version of jackknife+ and CV+.

-In the setting of a distribution shift between the training and test data (discussed in Section~\ref{sec:covariate_and_label_shift}), the weighted conformal method for covariate shift and for label shift is studied by \citet{tibshirani2019conformal} and by \citet{podkopaev2021distribution}, respectively, building on a framework of \emph{weighted exchangeability} introduced in the former.
-These results have been applied to a range of statistical problems and settings, including causal inference (specifically, estimation of individualized treatment effects) \citep{lei2020conformal,jin2023sensitivity}, censored data and survival analysis \citep{candes2021conformalized,gui2024conformalized}, and adaptive learning \citep{fannjiang2022conformal}.
+In the setting of a distribution shift between the training and test data (discussed in Section~\ref{sec:covariate_and_label_shift}), the weighted conformal method for covariate shift and for label shift is studied by \citet{tibshirani2019conformal} and by \citet{podkopaev2021distribution}, respectively.
+These results build on the framework of weighted exchangeability (and its properties such as Proposition~\ref{prop:weighted-exchangeability}), which is introduced in the former paper.
+These methods have been applied to the problem of predictive inference in a range of statistical problems and settings, including causal inference (specifically, estimation of individualized treatment effects) \citep{lei2020conformal,jin2023sensitivity}, censored data and survival analysis \citep{candes2021conformalized,gui2024conformalized}, and adaptive learning \citep{fannjiang2022conformal}, and also to the problem of testing hypotheses about distribution shift \citep{hu2020distributionfree,bordino2025density}.
 Results guaranteeing approximate coverage, in the setting where the distribution shift is only known approximately when we define the weights in the WCP algorithm, appear in many works in the literature, e.g., \citet{lei2020conformal,yang2022doubly,jin2023sensitivity,yin2021conformal,gui2024conformalized}.
-A different approach is taken by \citet{cauchois2024robust}, where they establish robustness of (unweighted) conformal prediction to bounded distribution shifts.
+A different approach is taken by \citet{cauchois2024robust}, which establishes robustness of (unweighted) conformal prediction to bounded distribution shifts.
 As a technical note, Fact~\ref{fact:conversion-quantiles-cdfs-weighted}, used in the proofs of Theorems~\ref{thm:train-test-shift-weighted} and~\ref{thm:fixed-weight-conformal}, is due to \cite{harrison2012conservative}.